squid-cache/squid-cache.github.io/CacheObjectScheme.rst

 #format wiki
 #language en

-The '''`cache_object`''' is the URI scheme which defines a naming structure suitable for referring to [:CacheManagerObject:Cache Manager Objects].
+The '''`cache_object`''' is the URI scheme which defines a naming structure suitable for referring to [[CacheManagerObject|Cache Manager Objects]].
 The scheme specific part is defined as below:

 ## the lines below are ugly, I know